 Early relationships matter.

-Welcome to Love from the Start, where we share about the profound impact caring adults have on the development of infants and young children.
+Welcome to Love from the Start, where we share insight about the profound impact caring, responsive adults have on the development of infants and young children.

-From day one, your child looks to you for love, guidance, and security.
-Babies' brains are wired for relationships right from birth—growing within supportive connections.
+From day one, children look to parents and caregivers for love, guidance, and security.
+Babies' brains are wired for relationships right from birth—flourishing every time someone connects, talks, or plays with them.

 What is Love from the Start?

-Frederick Douglass's timeless wisdom echoes: "It is easier to build strong children than fix broken men.”
-But do we also ask ourselves, "What does it take to build strong children?”
+Frederick Douglass's timeless wisdom echoes: "It is easier to build strong children than to fix broken men.”
+But what does it take to build strong children?
 That is what Love from the Start is all about!
-We want to help more parents and caregivers in our area learn the tools needed to build strong children.
+We want to help more parents and caregivers in our area learn to build strong children.

 Start with love: A core human need.

-When we consider "What do children and babies need?", we often prioritize external factors like food, shelter, clothing, and medicine—crucial elements for their survival and physical health.
+When we consider what babies and children need to thrive, we often prioritize external factors like food, shelter, clothing, and medicine—crucial elements for their survival and physical health.
 We seek to protect them from harm.
 However, what about their internal well-being—their heart and their brain?
 Their resilience?

 What is infant and early childhood mental health?

 Infant and early childhood mental health (IECMH) focuses on the social-emotional development of children from birth through age 5.
-IECMH isn’t about putting babies on Sigmund Freud’s couch but rather focuses on the capacity of very young minds to experience emotions, form relationships, and learn.
+IECMH is not about putting babies on a therapist’s couch but rather focuses on the capacity of very young, developing minds to experience emotions, form relationships, and learn, all in the context of their families, communities, and cultures.

-The caregiver/child relationship quality is crucial during the first years of brain development.
-The initial three years mark rapid brain development—Babies' brains create 1 million new neural connections every second, laying the foundation for overall well-being.
-Responsive interactions early in life set the stage for a lifetime of mental health.
+The quality of caregiver/child relationship is crucial during the first years of brain development.
+The first three years are a phase of rapid brain development—babies' brains create 1 million new neural connections every second, laying the foundation for overall well-being.
+Early relationships set the stage for a lifetime of positive mental health.

 Resource Library

-Explore the resources below for insights, strategies, and support to nurture your young child's mental health during these important early years.
+Explore the resources below for insights, strategies, and support to nurture your young child's mental health during these all-important early years.

 - Foundations for Infant Mental Health (InfoAboutKids.org)